1100 Peachtree Street NE Suite 2800, Atlanta, GA USA 30309

 Richard Goldstucker focuses his practice on counseling and patent litigation covering a broad range of technologies.
 His practice includes broad-based strategic counseling, advising clients on strategies to avoid litigation and, when litigation is necessary, representing clients in federal and state court and in U.S. and international arbitration.
 Mr. Goldstucker has experience in the following technology areas:

 - Wi-Fi and Cellular networks

 - Communications network protocols, including DOCSIS, UPnP, MoCA, IEEE, and Cable Labs

 Mr. Goldstucker has also represented clients in drafting and negotiating all manner of contract, joint-development, and patent licensing agreements.
 He further counsels clients on developing and growing intellectual property portfolios.

-Mr. Goldstucker was recognized in 2020 and the three years immediately preceding as a Georgia "Rising Star" for Intellectual Property Litigation by Super Lawyers magazine.
+Mr. Goldstucker was recognized in 2021 and the four years immediately preceding as a Georgia "Rising Star" for Intellectual Property Litigation by Super Lawyers magazine.

 Represented Cox Communications in a patent litigation matter involving multiple patents directed toward the UPnP standard, MOCA technology, and the Cable Labs Home Networking Standard.
 Preservation Technologies, LLC v.
 Netflix Inc., No. 8:11-cv-01860-DOC-JPR (C.D.
 Ca. filed Dec.
 2, 2011).

 Represented Motorola Mobility in a lawsuit involving allegations of patent infringement of seven patents related to mobile phone data transfer.
 Motorola Mobility filed petitions for inter partes review of the asserted patents and moved to stay the proceedings.
 The Board instituted all of the IPRs and recently issued final decisions invalidating all of the patent claims challenged in two of the three IPRs.
 The Board concluded that the prior art cited by Motorola illustrated that the claimed inventions of the challenged patents were invalid.
 The Board has yet to issue final decisions in 2 additional related IPRs.
 Intellectual Ventures I LLC, et al. v.
 Motorola Mobility, LLC, Civ.
 No. 13-61358 (S.D.
 Fla. filed June 19, 2013).